se-bre/cs_buildup/README.md

 	./install.sh

-answer all the questions (if you don´t know - just answer with yes)
+answer all the questions (if you don´t know - just answer with "y")

 ---